dayton-outar/glif/algos/js/codility/stacks-queues/STONEWALL.md

 Write an **efficient** algorithm for the following assumptions:

-- N is an integer within the range [1..100,000];
+- $N$ is an integer within the range [1..100,000];
-- each element of array H is an integer within the range [1..1,000,000,000].
+- each element of array $H$ is an integer within the range [1..1,000,000,000].

 ## Solution

 Solving logical mathematical problems involves visualization.
 It's important to visualize the problem in order to arrive at a solution.
 With that said, I find this problem difficult to understand because I have a difficulty reconciling the narrative with the diagram of blocks provided.
 When I take a look at the array of numbers provided.
-For example, based on the case presented, H has 4 blocks that are at a height of 8 but I cannot see that represented in the diagram.
+For example, based on the case presented, $H$ has 4 blocks that are at a height of 8 but I cannot see that represented in the diagram.
 For this reason, I just opt straight for the solution without even attempting at a solution.
 (The reference provided below gives a good explanation of how to appreciate the problem).

 Here are excerpts from the reference explaining the problem.

-> I had to read the exercise description multiple times before understanding it and it was because of the figure when I saw it at the first time I had the wrong idea that those blocks are actually elements from the H array (the heights) which led me to a confusion I got rid of as soon as I understood the origin of those blocks. the exercise is actually quite simple and the best way to explain is to take the same example given in the exercise description.
+> I had to read the exercise description multiple times before understanding it and it was because of the figure when I saw it at the first time I had the wrong idea that those blocks are actually elements from the $H$ array (the heights) which led me to a confusion I got rid of as soon as I understood the origin of those blocks. the exercise is actually quite simple and the best way to explain is to take the same example given in the exercise description.
 >
 > In this example, the wall should be 9 meters long ( H.length ) and each meter of the wall can have a different height, for example the 3rd meter (H[2]) is a 5 meters height ( H[2] = 5 )
 >